 NY's Top Judge Backs $100M Budget For Civil Legal Access

-Law360, New York (October 29, 2013, 4:46 PM EDT) -- A $100 million fund for New Yorkers to access counsel for foreclosure and workers' compensation matters would be optimal, the state's chief judge said Tuesday, as he pushes to ramp-up civil legal services spending with the hope that a "Civil Gideon" decision can provide universal access for disadvantaged litigants.
+By Pete Brush (October 29, 2013, 4:46 PM EDT) -- A $100 million fund for New Yorkers to access counsel for foreclosure and workers' compensation matters would be optimal, the state's chief judge said Tuesday, as he pushes to ramp-up civil legal services spending with the hope that a "Civil Gideon" decision can provide universal access for disadvantaged litigants.

 In an interview where he rejected concerns expressed by Gov. Andrew Cuomo about raising the retirement age for many state judges, Chief Judge Jonathan Lippman told Law360 that the funding level of $55 million for civil legal services could easily be scaled up since it's estimated that only 20 percent of demand...

 In the legal profession, information is the key to success.
 You have to know what’s happening with clients, competitors, practice areas, and industries.
 Law360 provides the intelligence you need to remain an expert and beat the competition.

 Access to case data within articles (numbers, filings, courts, nature of suit, and more.)

 Access to attached documents such as briefs, petitions, complaints, decisions, motions, etc.

 Create custom alerts for specific article and case topics and so much more!